mbdavid/LiteDB/README.md

 ## TODO
-- Add back shell commands to Engine (only database commands)
-- Implement Parent in BsonValue (how/when set?)
+- Implement Parent in BsonValue (how/when set?) => What do in case a same BsonValue in 2 Documents?

 # Index Expression
 - Always run Run method in query (include And)